Verdiss/FasterAging-Rimworld-Mod/README.md

 # FasterAging-Rimworld-Mod

-Source code for the Rimworld mod Faster Aging by Verdiss.
-This repo exists to save old source code versions.
-You can find the mod on the steam workshop at https://steamcommunity.com/sharedfiles/filedetails/?id=1850802618
+Source code for the Rimworld mod Faster Aging.
+You can find information on the mod on the Steam workshop at https://steamcommunity.com/sharedfiles/filedetails/?id=1850802618 See Releases for non-Steam mod distributuions.